🏁Getting started

 Label all connections so the relationships are clear.

-Because we're using a model, we can add the objects from the higher level here, too, such as other systems you depend on or the people interacting with your solution.
+Because we're using a model, we can add objects from higher levels here, such as other systems you depend on or the people interacting with your solution.

 Add your Actors and Systems from the level above by either: